uptane/uptane-standard/uptane-standard.md

 ## Deny updates to prevent vehicles from fixing software problems

-Attackers seeking to limit or prevent access to updates may employ anumber of strategies, including the following.
+Attackers seeking to limit or prevent access to updates may employ a number of strategies, including the following.

 * *Drop-request attack:* blocks network traffic outside or inside the vehicle.
 * *Slow retrieval attack:* slows down delivery of updates to ECUs so a known security vulnerability can be exploited before a corrective patch is received.